microsoft/BCApps/src/Business Foundation/App/NoSeries/readme_refactoring.md

 ### InitSeries

-InitSeries is a complex implementation since it handles multiple cases.
-In most cases that use InitSeries, we verify that the given No. isn't set, as shown in the following example.
-If it is, you'll need to verify whether manual Nos are allowed (see IsManual or TestManual procedures in the No. Series codeunit).
+InitSeries is a complex implementation because it handles multiple cases.
+In most cases that use InitSeries, we verify that the given number isn't set, as shown in the following example.
+If it is, you'll need to verify whether manual numbers are allowed (see IsManual or TestManual procedures in the No. Series codeunit).

 Old:
 ```